Brookline TAB: Coverage

 Within local news, the Brookline TAB covers various sections including sports, entertainment, business, lifestyle and community events.
 In addition, it has a market place for items such as cars, homes and jobs.
 The online version of the newspaper also includes various blogs such as the community blog, the "Brookline TAB Blog".
 The "TAB" suffix of the Brookline TAB refers to the advertisement heavy content of the newspaper.

-Awards

-Was the winner of a New England Newspaper Association Award in 2014 and 2015.